morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W88A**: They will think you are late no matter how early you show up. /u/itsehsreve

-#### Rule W89 - Users will turn off their computer while you are working on it. - /uIAmAUser4Real
+#### Rule W89: Users will turn off their computer while you are working on it. - /uIAmAUser4Real

-**Rule W89A** - Even if you tell them not to. - /u/morriscox
+**Rule W89A**: Even if you tell them not to. - /u/morriscox

+#### Rule W90: Uses will do everything to avoid submitting a support ticket. - /u/sheeproomer

+**Rule W90A**: They will spend more time writing a long detailed email to your boss than filling out a support ticket. - /u/Few-Tart_7348

+**Rule W90B**: You will be summoned by your boss, who didn't read more than two lines, to explain that email.  - /u/sheeproomer

 *****
 # Techs